World class: Rankings confirm University of Bristol’s global status

 The data reveals that of the 1,440 universities surveyed world-wide, 32 subjects at Bristol are in the top 100, while an impressive 11 made the top 50.

-Veterinary Science came in at 13th in the world, while subjects such as Geology, Geophysics, Earth & Marine Sciences and Social Policy & Administration*, among others, featured in the top 50.
+Veterinary Science came in at 13th in the world, while subjects such as Geology, Geophysics, Earth & Marine Sciences and Social Policy & Administration featured in the top 50.
+The full list* includes:

-Professor Hugh Brady, Vice-Chancellor of the University of Bristol, said: “It is hugely rewarding that many of our courses have once again been named among the best in the world.
+Professor Hugh Brady, Vice-Chancellor and President of the University of Bristol, said: “It is hugely rewarding that many of our courses have once again been named among the best in the world.

 “After what has been a difficult year for many, every single University of Bristol professor, academic and student should be proud of this fantastic achievement.

 “Without their hard-work, creative drive and boundless intelligence we would not be where we are today.”

 The QS World University Rankings by Subject uses four data sources to assess each University’s standing: a survey of academics, a survey of employers, research impact (based on research citations per paper) and the ‘H-index’, which measures the productivity of published works.